 Conclusions

-In this review we have demonstrated that SRS has made a unique contribution to our understanding of the climate system and its variations.
+In this review we have demonstrated that SRS has made a unique and crucial contribution to our understanding of the climate system and its variations.
 It provides an independent source of observations to validate climate models and climate theories.
 Although the shortness of and the uncertainties in time series derived from satellite records have limited the detection of robust long-term trends of many climate variables at the moment, the progresses made in both instrumentation and retrieval algorithms accompanied with the accumulation of satellite records will make more detections possible.
 By combining the strength of passive and active remote sensing, e.g., the formation of A-train, better insights into the complicated climate system have been obtained.
 Innovative use of existing satellite data is also a direction to produce long-term climate records.
 A good example is the 30-year atmospheric brightness temperature data produced by the NOAA by using archived geostationary satellite data, which are not frequently used to produce climate records as polar-orbiting satellite data100.

 Besides working to advance the science and technology of SRS, strong international collaboration and governmental support are also necessary for enhance its role in climate change studies.
 Several international initiatives, notably the Global Observing Systems Information Center (GOSIC) and the Global Earth Observation System of Systems (GEOSS), have been implemented to coordinate the efforts to produce and disseminate high-quality satellite climate records.
 United Sates, European Union, and several other countries have planned new satellite missions for climate observation.
 Seventeen satellite missions that can provide improved climatological measurements are scheduled to be launched by 202012.
 However, the recent cancelation of the Climate Absolute Radiance and Refractivity Observatory (CLARREO) and the Deformation, Ecosystem Structure and Dynamics of Ice (DESDynI) missions show that such important initiatives are vulnerable to poor governmental commitments.
 Clearly, our "Eyes in Space" would contribute more towards capturing real trends of climate change were the aforementioned activities fully implemented.